tomas-bzdusek/research-website/content/publication/universal-higher-order-bulk-boundary-correspondence-of-triple-nodal-points/index.md

   and illustrate the derived correspondence on \ce{Sc3AlC} which becomes a higher-order triple-point metal in applied strain.
-The generalization to spinful systems, in particular to the \ce{WC}-type triple-point material class, is briefly outlined.
+The generalization to spinful systems, in particular to the \ce{WC}-type triple-point material class, is briefly outlined."
 draft: false
 featured: true
 tags: